-Initial priming is accomplished by completely filling the suction piping and pump casing with the liquid to be pumped.
-This can be done by removing the air vent valve or plug at the top of the pump casing and inserting a pipe nipple in the orifice, with an appropriate increaser to accommodate a hose connection.
-A priming line can also be inserted in the discharge piping between the check valve and the pump or the priming can be done with a bucket and funnel.
+On suction lift applications, it is necessary to completely fill the suction piping and the pump casing with the liquid to be pumped.
+This can be accomplished by removing the air vent valve or plug in the pump casing, and inserting a pipe nipple in the orifice, with an appropriate increaser to accommodate a hose connection.
+A priming line can also be inserted in a discharge piping between the check valve and the pump or the priming can be done with a bucket and funnel.
 The important thing is to completely fill the suction pipe and pump casing with liquid.

-When the pump is started, the vacuum created by pumping the priming fluid, combined with atmospheric pressure in the liquid well, forces liquid into the suction piping, thus opening the valve and keeping it open until the pump is shut down.
-When the pump is shut down, the liquid being pumped reverses its flow, causing the valve to close, trapping the liquid in the suction piping and pump casing, thus maintaining a prime on the pump.
+When the pump is started, the vacuum created by pumping the priming liquid, combined with atmospheric pressure in the liquid well, forces liquid into the suction piping, thus maintaining a constant flow of liquid through the pump.